OpenXmlDev/Open-Xml-PowerTools/README.md

 News
 ====
-We are happy to announce the release of the Open XML PowerTools Version 4.1.
-The big new feature in 4.1 is HtmlToWmlConverter.cs, which is a module that implements a fairly high-fidelity conversion of HTML that is formatted with CSS into cannonical WordprocessingML (DOCX).
+We are happy to announce the release of the Open XML PowerTools Version 4.2.
+The big new feature in 4.2 is SmlDataRetriever.cs, which is a module that extracts data, along with formatting information, from SpreadsheetML files (XLSX, XLSM, etc.)

+An smaller module, but equally interesting, is SmlCellFormatter.cs, which takes as arguments the raw value from the cell, and the formatCode, and produces the display text.
+The
+SmlDataRetriever module uses SmlCellFormatter to compute the display values.

 Open-Xml-PowerTools Content
 ===========================